 - Set crust on a rimmed baking sheet and bake for 10 minutes.

 - In a large mixing bowl, using an electric mixer, beat the cream cheese and sugar until smooth. add the egg yolks one at a time and beat on medium speed until blended.
-Still on medium speed or by hand if you prefer, fold in the sour cream and 1 teaspoon of the vanilla.
+Still on medium speed or by hand if you prefer, fold in HALF the sour cream and 1 teaspoon of the vanilla.

 - In another bowl, beat the egg whites until stiff peaks just start to form.
 Fold the beaten egg whites into the cheesecake batter.